tnichols217/notes/ARTS 302/Readings/Ching/2 - Form.md

 - Revolution of a triangle
 - Stable on its base, unstable when tilted
-- Induces movement when on it
+- Induces movement when on its side
+- Has equilibrium when directly on its point

 #### Pyramid